gabriellikeswater/trunit/README.md

 Playit.gg is a global proxy that allows anyone to host a videogame server without port forwarding by using tunneling, including Terraria.
 Only the server needs to run the program, not every player.
 Learn more at https://playit.gg

+IMPORTANT! - Trunit is NOT associated with Playit, go support them!

 ## ❓ How it works

 Trunit works by reading the files in the server's folder and opening the server files within the program as well as a python discord bot and playit proxy (not within the program), via user input commands.
-It is one of our goals to make the user interface as simple, clean and awesome as possible.
-We will personally then take notes of any issues you tell us about to improve the program. (as well as all my other projects)
+It is one of my goals to make the user interface as simple, clean and awesome as possible.
+I will personally then take notes of any issues you tell me about to improve the program. (as well as all my other projects)

 ## 📜 More info...